-We place great importance on our employees and culture, and have put in place initiatives to foster cultural change through collective ownership and collaborative leadership.
+We place great importance on our employees and culture, and have put in place initiatives to foster cultural change, including a revised Code of Conduct.